About me

 In one project, I am exploring how the visual structure of the environment can guide planning.
 I also think about the models underlying physical understanding in humans and machines (and where they differ).

-I’m currently a fifth (and final) year PhD student at the Department of Cognitive Science at UC San Diego.
+I'm a fifth (and final) year PhD student at the Department of Cognitive Science at UC San Diego and a visiting scholar at Stanford University.
 I work with Judith Fan (Stanford), David Kirsh (UCSD) and Marcelo Mattar (NYU).

 I also work as a VJ and visual artist—find my artistic work at vj.felixbinder.net.